Skip to main content

 );

 The table stores a large amount of business history data, partitioned based on the date the transaction occurred.
 As you can see when building the table, we need to manually create the partitions in advance.
 If the data range of the partitioned columns changes, for example, 2022 is added to the above table, we need to create a partition by ALTER-TABLE-PARTITION to make changes to the table partition.
 If such partitions need to be changed, or subdivided at a finer level of granularity, it is very tedious to modify them.
-At this point we can rewrite the table DDL using auto partitioning.
+At this point we can rewrite the table DDL using Auto Partition.

 Syntax

-When creating a table, use the following syntax to populate the partition_info section in the CREATE-TABLEstatement:
+When creating a table, use the following syntax to populate the partition_info section in the CREATE-TABLE statement:

-• For RANGE partitioning:
+• For RANGE Partition:

 AUTO PARTITION BY RANGE (FUNC_CALL_EXPR)